Our Healthy Food Fund

 Our results to date:

-Since 2016, as a result of Healthy Food Fund contributions to 25 organizations across New England, the amount of healthy, local produce distributed free to low-income families in the region increased 116 percent to nearly 1.8 million pounds of fresh produce; and the amount of produce sold increased 189 percent in the same time period.
-The total dollar value of healthy food reaching households in communities across the region since 2016 is $4.9 million.
+Since 2016, as a result of the Foundation’s Healthy Food Fund contributions totaling $3.7 million to nonprofit organizations across New England, the amount of healthy, local produce distributed free to low-income families across the region increased 169 percent to nearly 1.2 million pounds of fresh produce; and the amount of produce sold increased 686 percent in the same time period.
+The total dollar value of healthy food reaching households in communities across the region since 2016 is $9.6 million.